amahi/spdy-proxy/README.md

 Reference implementation in [Go](http://golang.org/) of a proxy server for (semi-)permanently connected back-end servers, via SPDY.

-Thanks to Jamie Hall and Derrick McKee for their help and contributions to how this proxy server idea and implementation.
+Thanks to Nilesh Jagnik, Derrick McKee and Jamie Hall for their help and contributions to how this proxy server idea and implementation.

 This project is an extracion from a larger Amahi project.
 It uses Amahi's [amahi/spdy](https://github.com/amahi/spdy/) SPDY library.
 Amahi's service is now live and the [Amahi mobile iOS app](https://www.amahi.org/ios) has been released using the service.